-Suffering from cervicogenic dizziness is without a doubt an ailment as uncomfortable as it is paralyzing, something that can slow down our daily life, keep us from working, or affect our normal responsibilities.
+Suffering from cervicogenic dizziness is without a doubt an ailment as uncomfortable as it is paralyzing.
+As a result, it can slow down our daily life, keep us from working, or affect our normal responsibilities.

-Tingling, chills, a feeling of cold, tension at the nape of the neck, dizziness, etc. are the most common symptoms and which, unfortunately, in many cases become chronic.
+Tingling, chills, a feeling of cold, tension at the nape of the neck, dizziness are the most common symptoms.
+Unfortunately, in many cases, these become chronic.

-The vertebrae that we normally call the cervical vertebrae, whose function is to maintain our heads upright, are made up up seven pieces where stress commonly concentrates, where poor posture, fatigue or anxiety can lead to those problems inevitably associated with terrible dizziness.
+The vertebrae that we normally call the cervical vertebrae are responsible for maintaining our heads in an upright position.
+They are made up up seven pieces where stress commonly concentrates.
+Poor posture, fatigue or anxiety can lead to those problems inevitably associated with the terrible dizziness, which can develop into what we call cervicogenic dizziness.

 - Neurovascular compression due to degenerative changes in the vertebrae, producing an inevitable rigidity.

-- Conflicts between the information of the movement of the neck and the information of the inner ear and vision, which produces a decompensation where we feel a continual instability, as if we were all of a sudden in a moving vehicle.
-The eyes note movement, but the liquid in the inner ear and the atlas and axis vertebrae remain rigid, and do not adjust, resulting in an imbalance and resulting dizziness.
+- Conflicts between the information of the movement of the neck and the information of the inner ear and vision.
+This produces an unbalance in which we feel a continual instability.
+It’s as if we were all of a sudden in a moving vehicle.
+Consequently, our eyes can see movement, but the liquid in the inner ear and the atlas and axis vertebrae remain rigid.
+They don’t adjust, and, as a result, produce an imbalance and the resulting dizziness.
 All of that makes us lose confidence when the time comes to do many activities in our daily life.
-We feel a compression and a hypervigilance, we refuse to even move our neck when we feel a little better due to fear, something that can, in turn, continue causing more dizziness.
+We feel a compression and we refuse to even move our neck, even when we feel a little better.
+We are scared and this, in turn, can cause even more dizziness.

-- Hot Cold Treatment: We will begin by applying a bag of ice for three or four minutes, followed by hot showers, hot compresses, or hot water bags.
-Note that it is not recommended for the skin to have a heating pad on it during the night.
+- Hot cold treatment.
+First of all, we’ll apply a bag of ice for three or four minutes, followed by hot showers, hot compresses, or hot water bottles.
+Note that you shouldn’t leave a heating pad on your skin throughout the night.

 - As much as possible, we will avoid intense physical activity.
 We must avoid inflaming the cervicogenic area further.

-- Rosemary or lavendar water baths are very beneficial, as they act as anti-inflammatories and are very useful in treating muscle spasms, lower back pain, cervical pain, etc.
+- Rosemary or lavender water baths are very beneficial.
+They act as anti-inflammatories and are very useful in treating muscle spasms, lower back pain, cervical pain, etc.

-- We will attempt to keep a regular sleep cycle, thereby contributing to the stability of the body, and also reducing stress levels.
+- We will attempt to keep a regular sleep cycle.
+In this way we help the stability of the body, and reduce stress levels.

-- Physical therapy is also very beneficial, as is doing aerobic exercises to help our body and nervous systems the mobility and dynamics necessary to return to wellness.
-It is also necessary to soften the rigidity in the neck–the greater the rigidity and the less mobility, the more imbalance between the sight and inner ear, basic factors in causing a terrible dizziness.
+- Physical therapy is also very beneficial.
+Doing aerobic exercises will help our body and nervous systems the achieve the mobility and dynamics necessary to return to wellness.
+It is also necessary to soften the rigidity in the neck.
+The greater the rigidity and the less mobility, the more imbalance between the sight and inner ear.
+These are basic factors that can cause terrible dizziness.

-- Ginko biloba: Its extract helps our circulation at a cerebral level, resolving dizziness, vertigo, ringing in the ears, headaches, etc. We can drink infusions or take in supplement form sold by drugstores or health food stores.
+- Ginko biloba.
+Its extract helps our circulation at a cerebral level, resolving dizziness, vertigo, ringing in the ears, headaches, etc. We can drink infusions or take it in supplement form sold in drugstores or health food stores.

-- Passion flower: It helps us prevent dizziness, and it is also perfect for situations of stress or anxiety that are basically a part of the triggers for cervicogenic pain.
-We can take as an infusion two or three times a day.
+- Passion flower.
+This helps to prevent dizziness, and it is also perfect for situations of stress or anxiety that can be triggers for cervicogenic dizziness.
+We can take it as an infusion two or three times a day.

-- Red wine: It is commonly used to improve cerebral circulation, also helping those suffering from dizziness, vertigo, nausea, and migraines.
-The juice of the grapes is just as helpful as the leaves of the red grape, which is drunk as an infusion when the leaves are dried.
-We boil them in water, let it sit, and drink a little at a time throughout the day.
+- Red wine.
+This is commonly used to improve cerebral circulation,and also helps those suffering from dizziness, vertigo, nausea, and migraines.
+The juice of the grapes is just as helpful as the leaves of the red grape.
+You can make an infusion from these leaves when they are dry.
+We boil them in water, let it sit, and then drink a little at a time throughout the day.

-- Chamomile and Mint Infusions: They have the same properties as ginger, alleviating nausea, vomiting, and regulating the feelin of dizziness.
+- Chamomile and Mint Infusion.
+These have the same properties as ginger, alleviating nausea, vomiting, and regulating the feeling of dizziness.
 We can drink them as often as we need them.

-- Vitamin B6: There are many studies that support its importance in resolving dizziness and vertigo.
+- Vitamin B6: There is much research that shows its importance in resolving dizziness and vertigo.
 Pyrodoxine improves the metabolization of enzymes and aminoacids related to mood, energy, muscle performance, and body balance.
-All that it does is indispensable for maintaining and improving the health of our bones and our vertebrae, for regulating the feeling of anxiety, instability, and vomiting.
-We can find it in capsules from an herbalist or from a natural food store, and it is recommended to take 1.3 mg daily for adults, and 0.6 mg daily for children of 8 to 13 years.
+It is indispensable for maintaining and improving the health of our bones and our vertebrae.
+In addition, it will regulate the feeling of anxiety, instability, and vomiting.
+We can find it in capsule form in herbalists or natural food stores.
+Our recommendation is that you take 1.3 mg daily for adults, and 0.6 mg daily for children of 8 to 13 years.